kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 IMPORTANT: When the user asks you to create a pull request, follow these steps carefully:

 1. You can call multiple tools in a single response.
-When multiple independent pieces of information are requested and all commands are likely to succeed, run multiple tool calls in parallel for optimal performance. run the following bash commands in parallel using the Task tool, in order to understand the current state of the branch since it diverged from the main branch:
+When multiple independent pieces of information are requested and all commands are likely to succeed, run multiple tool calls in parallel for optimal performance. run the following bash commands in parallel using the Bash tool, in order to understand the current state of the branch since it diverged from the main branch:
    - Run a git status command to see all untracked files
    - Run a git diff command to see both staged and unstaged changes that will be committed
    - Check if the current branch tracks a remote branch and is up to date with the remote, so you know if you need to push to the remote